sjentsch/lsjDocs/Ch07/Ch07_Probability_3.rst

 and, since the probabilities of blue, grey and black jeans respectively are 0.5, 0.3 and 0.1, the probability that I wear jeans is equal to 0.9.

-At this point you might be thinking that thit is all terribly obvious and simple and you would be right.
+At this point you might be thinking that this is all terribly obvious and simple and you would be right.
 All we have really done is wrap some basic mathematics around a few common sense intuitions.
 However, from these simple beginnings it is possible to construct some extremely powerful